masasam/emacs-easy-hugo/README.md

 	M-x easy-hugo-github-deploy

 Execute deploy.sh which exists in directory `easy-hugo-basedir`.
 It is useful for hosting on [GitHub Pages](https://gohugo.io/tutorials/github-pages-blog/) etc.
+When you create deploy.sh with reference to [hosting](https://gohugo.io/hosting-and-deployment/), it can also correspond to Firebase etc.
 For more information https://github.com/masasam/emacs-easy-hugo/issues/27

 	M-x easy-hugo-amazon-s3-deploy